Duration: 45 mins each way. Easy, mostly paved or dirt tracks, some steep steps and uneven paths.

 Turn right at the end of the port, walk to the sea past the modern duplex apartments and you come to Playa Varadero (literally Shipyard Beach).
 They built all sorts here; trading schooners, fishing boats and pilot boats.
 All that’s left now is a forlorn and rusting winch mechanism on the beach, once used for hauling boats out of the water.

 The beach itself is still shingle; no fancy imported sand here.
 It’s a great place to go snorkeling around the rocks (tip: take beach shoes to deal with the pebbles, otherwise it’s an ungainly hobble to the water’s edge).
 It’s more chilled and less crowded than La Vila’s main beach.
-It does now boast a beach bar, though it’s been shut down after a row with the neighbours.
+It does boast a beach bar, though it’s been shut for a while after a row with the neighbours.

 Good news; there’s then a well-paved road by the sea for the next few hundred yards, taking you past the little coves of Playa Estudiantes and Playa Tio Roig.
 Not such good news: the path then runs out and you have to climb a steep staircase (84 steps, I counted) to the clifftop.